Colorado Springs Housing Market Today in 2025

 Home prices have stabilized in Colorado Springs.

-The sales prices for the past two years have been flat.
+Home prices increased a little this month, even though the sales prices for the past three years have been flat.
 It's challenging to forecast the exact direction of the sales trend from here.
-In Colorado Springs, our current inventory stands at 3.2 months.
+In Colorado Springs, our current inventory stands at 3.6 months of supply.
 Typically, a six-month inventory indicates a balanced market.
-So, while we are seeing more homes available than in recent years, we would still need to see an increase in inventory for home prices to begin to decline.
+While we are seeing more homes available than in recent years, we would still need to see an increase in inventory for home prices to begin to decline.

 10 Year Inventory Trend in Colorado Springs